 We’ve fully worn, tested and evaluated all the watches in this list and ranked them based on software and which we think is best for most people.
 Bear in mind the watch at number one might not be best for you though depending on your needs, tastes and budget.

 Best Apple Watch: what are the choices?

+The big upgrade here compared to previous models is an always-on display.
 This doesn't drain your battery life as much as you may expect as the watch will dim its screen to offer you notifications on your wrist at all times rather than you having to raise it and wake it up to see your stats.